 “It didn’t register with me,” she told Allergic Living.
 “I offered him a peanut butter shake, and he said ‘no.’ I didn’t even think about it.”

 For Scott, this was the first time he had heard that Simon had an allergy to peanuts, even though they had been friends in the school theater program for a year.

 The three friends headed to the Chatfield High School bonfire together.
 “We were having a good time playing around,” recalls Madeline.
-“I paid for a s’more and the choir director who was selling the s’mores said to get this one with a Reese’s [peanut butter cup] in it instead of a Hershey’s.”
+“I paid for a s’more.
+The choir director who was selling the s’mores said to get this one with a Reese’s [peanut butter cup] in it.”